mbndr/logo/README.md

 // Receiver for the log file
-// This will log with level INFO (default) and have no colors activated fileRec := logo.NewReceiver(logFile)
+// This will log with level INFO (default) and have no colors activated
+// Also the log format is simpler (f.e.
+ERRO: Message) fileRec := logo.NewReceiver(logFile)
+fileRec.Format = "%s: %s"

 // Create the logger
 log := logo.NewLogger(cliRec, fileRec)